USB Hub Features and Capabilities

 Are USB hubs portable?

-Yes, many USB hubs are designed to be compact and lightweight, making them easy to carry and ideal for travel.
+Many USB hubs are designed to be compact and lightweight, making them easy to carry and suitable for travel.

 What is USB Power Delivery (PD)?